glouppe/info8006-introduction-to-ai/lecture7.md

 \end{aligned}$$
 where $\mathbf{W}\_\ell \in \mathbb{R}^{q\_{l-1} \times q\_\ell}$ is the weight matrix of the $\ell$-th layer, $\mathbf{b}\_\ell \in \mathbb{R}^{q\_\ell}$ is the bias vector of the $\ell$-th layer, and $\mathbf{h}\_\ell \in \mathbb{R}^{q\_\ell}$ is the hidden vector of the $\ell$-th layer.

-This model is the feedforward neural network/fully connected network/multilayer perceptron (MLP).
+This model is known as the feedforward neural network, the fully connected network, or the .bold[multilayer perceptron] (MLP).

 ---